 There are clear instances when this shield is available, such as when a jury has acquitted a defendant and the state brings the same charges a second time.
 (If the prosecution discovered new evidence of the defendant's guilt after the initial trial, too bad.)
 Double jeopardy also bars punishment in certain prototypical scenarios—for example, when a judge tries to resentence someone who has already served the punishment for the crime in question.

 Double jeopardy applies to criminal cases only, not civil or administrative proceedings.
-That means, for example, that a defendant convicted of a crime isn't immune from a civil lawsuit for damages (money) from the victim of the crime.
-It also means that the DMV can suspend and revoke driver licenses for the same actions that lead to criminal convictions.
+That means, for example, that a defendant convicted of a crime isn't immune from a civil lawsuit for damages from the victim of the crime.
+It also means that the DMV can suspend and revoke drivers' licenses for the same actions that lead to criminal convictions.
 (An example is drunk driving, which a court and the DMV can punish separately.)

 The government must place a defendant "in jeopardy" for the Fifth Amendment clause to apply.
 The simple filing of criminal charges doesn't cause jeopardy to "attach"—the proceedings must get to a further stage.
 Indeed, in many cases, the prosecution can drop charges through dismissal or nolle prosequi, then later refile them.

 Generally, jeopardy attaches when the court swears in the jury.
-In a trial before a judge, jeopardy attaches after the first witness takes the oath and begins to testify.
+In a trial before a judge, jeopardy normally attaches after the first witness takes the oath and begins to testify.

 The double jeopardy guarantee protects only against double prosecution or double punishment by the same "sovereign," or government.
 Even if the exact same conduct is at issue, a state prosecuting someone doesn't prevent the federal government from doing the same, and vice versa.
 (Learn more about state vs. federal prosecution.)

-Prosecutors often file multiple charges against defendants for the same course of allegedly criminal conduct.
-For example, a prosecutor might charge Omar with both assault and assault with a firearm for pointing a shotgun at Russell.
-If a jury convicts Omar of each crime, the Double Jeopardy Clause will block the judge from sentencing him for both.
-(Brown v.
-Ohio, 432 U.S. 161 (1977).)
-The judge must impose only the punishment for the “greater” crime, in this case, assault with a firearm.
+Prosecutors often file multiple charges against defendants for the same set of facts.
+For example, a prosecutor might charge someone with both assault and assault with a firearm for pointing a weapon at someone else.
+In that situation, if a jury were to convict the defendant of both offenses, double jeopardy might well block the judge from handing down a separate sentence for each crime.